VectorSpaceHQ/vsadmin/README.md

 These scripts have been tested on Mint and Manjaro.

-* Adding a new machine
+# Add new machine

-** From Ansible Host Machine
+From Ansible Host Machine
 1. Manually copy ssh key to new client machine ssh-copy-id username@newip
 2. $ sudo host.sh

-* Maintaining existing machines
+# Maintain existing machines
 From a host machine with Ansible installed,
 1. $ sudo host.sh

-* Additional notes
-** Add new user

-$ sudo useradd username -g member -G lock,uucp,dialout
-$ cd /var/yp
-$ sudo make

-make a home directory for the new user